 Living Trusts

-Property held in a revocable living trust does not go through probate.
-The successor trustee named in the trust document takes over, administers the trust according to its terms, and can sell or transfer property without court approval.
-This is one of the main reasons estate planning attorneys recommend trusts for people with real estate.
+A house held in a revocable living trust never enters the estate, so the two-year creditor exposure isn't your problem.
+The successor trustee named in the document steps in and can sell or transfer the property under the trust's terms without a court order.
+This is exactly why estate planning attorneys push trusts on anyone who owns real estate.

-- File with the Clerk of Superior Court in the county where the deceased lived.
+- Apply at the Clerk of Superior Court in the county where the deceased lived.
 Bring the original will (if there is one), the death certificate, and a list of known assets and debts.

-- Appointment of executor or administrator.
-With a will, the named executor is typically confirmed.
-Without a will, the court appoints an administrator — usually the closest surviving relative who volunteers.
+- Get someone appointed.
+With a will, the named executor is usually confirmed.
+Without a will, the clerk appoints an administrator, typically the closest surviving relative who steps up.
+This person becomes the personal representative who can later join a deed to clear title.

-- Inventory and appraisal.
-The executor must file a complete inventory of the estate's assets within three months of appointment.
+- File the inventory.
+The personal representative files a complete inventory of estate assets, generally within three months of appointment.

-- Final accounting and distribution.
-The executor files a final accounting with the clerk, and remaining assets are distributed to heirs.
+- Final accounting and close.
+The PR files a final accounting and the estate is closed.

 What Does NC Probate Cost?